zoopdoop/dotlit/README.md

 2. test.js.lit.dev.md
 3. test.js.lit

+### Named Code Blocks
-Here is a dotlit named code block which will allow you embed hello.c in a Markdown document with any filename.
+Named code blocks allow you embed a named file in a Markdown document.
 The $ character (when it is the first non-whitespace character in a code block) denotes a dotlit file operation.

     $ hello.c